fengsy868/LeetCode/README.md

 LeetCode
 ========
-This is my implementation for leetcode using C. (progress 10/241)
+This is my implementation for leetcode using C and also Java. (progress 10/241)

 ## Algorithm